-Special Flood Hazard Area (SFHA): The land in the floodplain within the Borough of Fenwick subject to a one (1) percent or greater chance of flooding in any given year.
-SFHAs are determined utilizing the base flood elevations (BFE) provided on the flood profiles in the Flood Insurance Study (FIS) for the Borough of Fenwick.
+Special Flood Hazard Area (SFHA): The land in the floodplain within a community subject to a one (1) percent or greater chance of flooding in any given year.
+SFHAs are determined utilizing the base flood elevations (BFE) provided on the flood profiles in the Flood Insurance Study (FIS) for a community.
 BFEs provided on Flood Insurance Rate Map (FIRM) are only approximate (rounded up or down) and should be verified with the BFEs published in the FIS for a specific location.
-SFHAs include, but are not necessarily limited to, the land shown as Zone AE, and the Coastal High Hazard Areas shown as Zone VE on a FIRM.
+SFHAs include, but are not necessarily limited to, the land shown as Zones A, AE, AO, AH, and the Coastal High Hazard Areas shown as Zones VE and Coastal AE on a FIRM.
 The SFHA is also called the Area of Special Flood Hazard.